vernisaz/simcom/doc/PIs.md

 > curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh

-Select a desired instalation type.
+Select a desired installation type.

-You will need to reloging in SSH session or restart the terminal after the instllation finished.
+You will need to reloging in SSH session or restart the terminal after the installation's finished.

 ## Build Rust crates and final web server with apps